desmohamedkhaled/CPU-Scheduling-Simulator/README.md

 - Fall back to g++ compilation if CMake is not present
 - Output executable file for backend testing

+## Deployment

+This project is static and deployable on Vercel:

+- Ensure `index.html` exists at the project root.
+- `vercel.json` is included; Vercel will serve static files.
+- Connect the GitHub repo to Vercel and enable automatic deployments.

+Troubleshooting:
+- If you see `404 NOT_FOUND`, confirm `index.html` exists and deployment points to the repo root.

 ## Browser Compatibility

 - Chrome/Chromium (latest)